-Daniel B. Silvers, 44, became a director in March 2018.
+Daniel B. Silvers, 45, became a director in March 2018.
 Mr. Silvers is the Founder and has been the Managing Member of Matthews Lane Capital Partners LLC, an investment firm, since June 2015.
-He has also served as Chief Executive Officer and a Director of Leisure Acquisition Corp., a special purpose acquisition company, since September 2017, as well as Executive Vice President and Chief Strategy Officer of Inspired Entertainment, Inc., a company involved in the gaming technology industry, where he is also a member of the Office of the Executive Chairman, since December 2016.
-He is the former President of SpringOwl Asset Management LLC, an investment management firm, a position he held from March 2009 to June 2015 (including predecessor entities).
+He has also served as Executive Vice President and Chief Strategy Officer of Inspired Entertainment, Inc., a company involved in the gaming technology industry, where he is also a member of the Office of the Executive Chairman, since December 2016.
+He also served as Chief Executive Officer and a Director of Leisure Acquisition Corp., a special purpose acquisition company, from September 2017 through June 2021, and is the former President of SpringOwl Asset Management LLC, an investment management firm, a position he held from March 2009 to June 2015 (including predecessor entities).
 From April 2009 to October 2010, Mr. Silvers also served as President of Western Liberty Bancorp, an acquisition-oriented holding company that acquired and recapitalized a community bank in Las Vegas, Nevada.
 Mr. Silvers joined a predecessor of SpringOwl from Fortress Investment Group, a leading global alternative asset manager, where he worked from 2005 to 2009.
 At Fortress, Mr. Silvers' primary focus was to originate and oversee due diligence on and asset management for real estate and gaming investments in Fortress' Drawbridge Special Opportunities Fund.
 Prior to joining Fortress, Mr. Silvers was a senior member of the real estate, gaming and lodging investment banking group at Bear, Stearns & Co., Inc. Mr. Silvers previously served on the board of directors of International Game Technology, bwin.party digital entertainment plc, Universal Health Services, Inc., Forestar Group, Inc., PICO Holdings, Inc., Ashford Hospitality Prime, Inc. and India Hospitality Corp.
 Mr. Silvers holds a B.S. in Economics, as well as an M.B.A with a concentration in Finance, from The Wharton School of the University of Pennsylvania.
 We believe Mr. Silvers is well-qualified to serve as a member of our board of directors and as a member of our strategy and compensation committees due to his extensive experience in corporate finance, capital allocation, capital markets and public company governance.

-John P. Wallace, 55, became a director in May 2017.
+John P. Wallace, 56, became a director in May 2017.
 Mr. Wallace retired as the President and CEO of Deluxe Entertainment Services Group, Inc., a global provider of digital services and technology solutions for content creation and delivery, after serving in this position from 2015 to November 2019.
-He remains active in the M&E space, consulting in the media technology sector as well as serving as Managing Partner of a small real estate investment firm, W.W.E., LLC.
 Prior to joining Deluxe, Mr. Wallace worked from 1988 to 2015 at NBCUniversal, Inc. in several capacities, including as the President of Operations and Technical Services for NBCUniversal and as President of the Television Stations Division.
-Mr. Wallace is an accomplished senior media executive with a 30-plus year track record of successful strategic and tactical operations leadership, making him well-suited to serve as the chair of our audit committee and as a member of our strategy committee.
+Mr. Wallace is an accomplished senior media executive with a 30-plus year track record of successful strategic and tactical operations leadership, making him well-suited to serve as the chair of our strategy committee and as a member of our audit committee.
+Mr. Wallace remains active in the M&E space, consulting in the media technology sector.